opencog/opencog/opencog/nlp/relex2logic/README.md

 rule-structure (since some rules combine these approaches), which roughly correspond to the three types of linguistic phenomena described above, although this was never thought out ahead of time in that way;
 it just sort-of coalesced.
-The three kinds of rule are,
+The three kinds of rule are:

-1. rules which assign an entire predicate-argument structure at one time,
+1. Rules which assign an entire predicate-argument structure at one time.
-2. rules which contain conditional branching in order to assign different types of arguments or predicates to a particular structural “slot”, and
+2. Rules which contain conditional branching in order to assign different types of arguments or predicates to a particular structural “slot”.
-3. rules which simply assign some property to a constituent, pretty much always using an InheritanceLink or ImplicationLink.
+3. Rules which simply assign some property to a constituent, pretty much always using an InheritanceLink or ImplicationLink.

 The currently evident 'issues' with Relex2Logic are also threefold (why not, it's a magic number, right?):

-1. a lot of redundancy (to be discussed in excruciating detail below)
+1. A lot of redundancy (to be discussed in excruciating detail below).
-2. relex output which is inadequate for the creation of 'good' R2L rules, and
+2. RelEx output which is inadequate for the creation of 'good' R2L rules.
-3. the question of whether R2L should be more or less specific in terms of its semantic classification of argument-roles and relationships;
+3. The question of whether R2L should be more or less specific in terms of its semantic classification of argument-roles and relationships.

 I probably won't discuss (2) and (3) much in this document, except in terms of why I didn't port certain rules from the old R2L, or have replaced them with something else.
-In general I agree with Ben's idea of keeping R2L as general as possible to leave room for accurate semantic interpretation later; I just question it sometimes because it ends up meaning that R2L just becomes a translation of the Relex output into a slightly different language; in fact, it does more merging of relex categories than differentiating; however, it also does some important work in terms of hooking up certain relationships that are merely listed in the relex output rather than being inter-related.
+In general I agree with Ben's idea of keeping R2L as general as possible, to leave room for accurate semantic interpretation later; I just question it sometimes, because it ends up meaning that R2L just becomes a translation of the RelEx output into a slightly different language; in fact, it does more merging of RelEx categories than differentiating; however, it also does some important work in terms of hooking up certain relationships that are merely listed in the RelEx output, that weren't explicitly marked as being inter-related in RelEx.

 ### The Redundancy Problem
-First I'm going to go over the sets of linguistic relationships that play into the redundancy problem, with some comments on the issues with each of them; then by the time we get through that, the problems and possibilities with the current rule set will be much clearer.
+First I'm going to go over the sets of linguistic relationships that play into the redundancy problem, with some comments on the issues with each of them; then, by the time we get through that, the problems and possibilities with the current rule set will be much clearer.

-#### The 8 main predicate-argument structures:
+#### The eight main predicate-argument structures:

     1. Be-inheritance     – “Bill is the teacher.”
     2. Copula             – “When is the meeting?”